make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

-- ...This is a surprizingly good approximation of Slerp and a testament to the remarkable mathematics of quaternions and how we use them to represent 3D rotations....
+- ...This is a surprizingly good approximation of Slerp and a testament to the remarkable mathematics of quaternions and how we use them to represent 3D rotations...

 # Implementation in JavaScript